Church of St Mary the Great, Cambridge: Bells

 Originally, bells were hung in a wooden structure in the churchyard.
-In 1515 the bells were moved to the tower and the structure was dismantled.
-The bells were replaced in 1722 and in 1724, the Society of Cambridge Youths was formed to formalise the responsibility for ringing them.
+In 1515, the bells were moved to the tower, and the structure was dismantled.
+The bells were replaced in 1722, and in 1724, the Society of Cambridge Youths was formed to formalise the responsibility for ringing them.
 This society lays claim to being the oldest bellringing society in Britain and the second oldest at any church in the world with a continuous ringing history.

 In 2009 the old ring of bells was replaced with a new ring cast by Taylors Eayre and Smith Ltd, made possible by a donation from Dr Martin C Faulkes.
 The new ring of 13 bells in the key of D (including a flat bell no. 6 providing a lighter ring of 8 bells in the key of G) has a tenor weighing 24cwt.
 Some of the original bells have been retained to continue sounding the Cambridge Chimes.

 Organs

 St Mary the Great is unusual in housing two self-contained pipe organs, a 'Parish Organ' in the Chancel for the regular congregation, and another in the West Gallery, called the 'University Organ', owned and maintained by the University, and played for University services.
 The University Organ was originally purchased in 1698, constructed by the renowned organ builder 'Father' Bernard Smith.
-It was added to over the 18th and 19th centuries until a major (yet sensitive) rebuild was carried out by William Hill in 1870.
+It was added over the 18th and 19th centuries until a major (yet sensitive) rebuild was carried out by William Hill in 1870.
 The organ saw further work in 1963 from Hill, Norman and Beard (again remarkably sensitive for the time) and was extensively restored in 1995 by Mander Organs, and rededicated on 30 January 1996.
 It is a noted historic instrument, a significant monument to the work of William Hill, and, in addition, likely the largest repository of Father Smith pipework in a single instrument.
 The Parish Organ was built in 1991 by Kenneth Jones and Associates.
 It replaced an earlier instrument by Miller of Cambridge (one time organist of Great St Mary's) dating from 1869.